smith-tg/pharm_r_workshop_1/README.md

 ### 3) Install Git

+- Installing Git before the workshop will help keep us on track, however don't sweat it if you run into trouble during this step.
+We'll be spending a bit of time configuring Git to work with RStudio anyway.
+The most important thing here is to download the installation files beforehand to avoid having several users on the same network downloading at once.

 #### Windows / Mac

 - Visit [this website](https://git-scm.com/downloads) and download the appropriate installer for your operating system.